Clear verification rules, fair charging logic, and real deliverability evidence designed for professional B2B outreach.

 Mailbox likely accepts mail at SMTP level.

-Included in export (when selected).
+Included in export when selected.

 Undeliverable